Best Affordable Shell Cordovan Watch Straps

 The major cordovan tanneries

 Almost all shell cordovan for watch straps comes from three sources: Horween Leather (Chicago), Rocado (Italy), and Shinki Hikaku (Japan).
 Horween is the most widely used in American boutique straps and produces the richest oils; Rocado and Shinki tend to finish tighter and glossier.
-Straps from brands like Delugs or boutique makers citing these tanneries are genuine shell cordovan.
-AliExpress listings claiming 'horse leather' or 'equine leather' should be verified with seller photos.
+Straps from brands like Delugs or boutique makers citing these tanneries are genuine shell cordovan. budget listings claiming 'horse leather' or 'equine leather' should be verified with seller photos.

 Alternatives to shell cordovan